Pylons/pyramid/docs/tutorials/wiki/authorization.rst

    :linenos:
    :language: python

-The ``groupfinder`` function accepts a userid and a request and returns one of these values:
+The ``groupfinder`` function accepts a ``userid`` and a ``request`` It returns one of these values:

-- If ``userid`` exists in the system, it will return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
+-   If ``userid`` exists in the system, it will return either a sequence of group identifiers, or an empty sequence if the user is not a member of any groups.
 -   If the userid *does not* exist in the system, it will return ``None``.

+For example:

-For example, ``groupfinder('editor', request )`` returns ``['group:editor']``,
+-   ``groupfinder('editor', request )`` returns ``['group:editor']``.
-``groupfinder('viewer', request)`` returns ``[]``, and ``groupfinder('admin',
+-   ``groupfinder('viewer', request)`` returns ``[]``.
-request)`` returns ``None``.
+-   ``groupfinder('admin', request)`` returns ``None``.

 We will use ``groupfinder()`` as an :term:`authentication policy` "callback" that will provide the :term:`principal` or principals for a user.

 There are two helper methods that will help us later to authenticate users.
 The first is ``hash_password`` which takes a raw password and transforms it using bcrypt into an irreversible representation, a process known as "hashing".
 The second method, ``check_password``, will allow us to compare the hashed value of the submitted password against the hashed value of the password stored in the user's record.
 If the two hashed values match, then the submitted password is valid, and we can authenticate the user.

 We hash passwords so that it is impossible to decrypt and use them to authenticate in the application.
 If we stored passwords foolishly in clear text, then anyone with access to the database could retrieve any password to authenticate as any user.

-In a production system, user and group data will most often be saved and come from a database, but here we use "dummy" data to represent user and groups sources.
+In a production system, user and group data will most often be saved and come from a database.
+Here we use "dummy" data to represent user and groups sources.

 Add an ACL
 ~~~~~~~~~~